Cobre is the backbone of Strategic Mineral PLC’s (LON:SML) multi-project strategy.

 Held by Strategic Minerals’ subsidiary Central Australian Rare Earths (CARE), Hanns Camp is located within the Laverton Project, 12km east of well-known nickel sulphide deposits at Windarra.

-A geological review at Hanns Camp, conducted in conjunction with nickel specialist Dr Martin Gole identified a target potentially hosting one of the key requirements for the accumulation of nickel sulphides.
+A geological review at Hanns Camp, conducted in conjunction with nickel specialist Dr Martin Gole identified a number of potential nickel sulphide targets.

 Mount Weld project, in Western Australia, is also part of the CARE portfolio.